pacifics/PassDao/README.md

 - Buy shares to fund the DAO

-- Buy shares and promote a proposal:  allows to buy shares in order to pay a contractor according to an approved proposal.
+- Buy shares and promote a proposal:  allows buying shares in order to pay a contractor according to an approved proposal.

 =